methodgames/methodgames.github.io/roleplay.md

         - The temporary PVP zone begins when the destroyed Patrol Helicopter hits the ground.
             - If the Patrol Helicopter is destroyed, falls near you, and you do not want to participate in PVP, either stay inside a building out of vision or stay away until all of the crates have been looted. **Players who go outside during temporary PVP are doing so at their own risk and players engaging in PVP are not responsible for items lost as a result of this.**
         - The temporary PVP zone ends when all of the crates have been looted.
+        - If the crates land inside of a compound or on top of a base, anyone engaging in temporary PVP may climb, fly, ladder, etc., to gain access to the area where the crates are located.
+During this time, while temporary PVP is active, you may engage in PVP, loot dead bodies, and collect loot from the event crates only (not player-owned deployables).
+Once temporary PVP ends, you should leave the area that you had gained access to; you should not ladder into compounds or onto bases to collect loot from dead bodies after temporary PVP ends.
     - **Patrol Helicopter Takedown:**
         - Do not use another player’s base for protection from the Patrol Helicopter.
         - Please try to be mindful about taking down Patrol Helicopter in populated areas.